Consider this pitch below. I wonder what you think of it.

 In my opinion, it couldn’t be much worse.
 Why?
 Because it doesn’t tell us anything.
 The pitch is not far from something like, “There’s a good guy.
 Bad things happen.
 Good guy changes so he can fight.
 Oh yeah, — there’s a question that needs answering.”
 That’s about it.

-One of my biggest tips when teaching people how to pitch is to avoid generalities.
+One of my biggest tips when teaching people how to pitch to literary agents is to avoid generalities.
 Because a generality could mean anything, it fails to draw us in to the story because it’s not clear what you’re getting at.
 If you’re ever wondering about what constitutes a generality in a pitch, look no further than this example.
 Do not do what they’re doing.
 General = bad.

 Oh, and you’re probably wondering what this pitch actually was for, and you may have guessed it already by the very few details that were in it … but this is the official plot summary for IRON MAN 3.
 Seriously.
 All I did was change Tony Stark’s name to “Main Character” and took out the title.
 Otherwise, it is word for word.

 What could be better than one guide on crafting

 fiction from wise agent Donald Maass?
 Two books!